 12 Ways To Stand Out As An Expert Online

-A question that many people ask me is: ‘do I need to build my audience first before I create an online course or an educational product or program, so that I have someone to launch to?
-Or do I create the course and then build the audience?’
+A question that many people ask me is: ‘do I need to build an audience BEFORE I create an online course so that I have someone to launch to?

-The answer is you need to be doing both all at the same time.
-Today we are going to be going through 12 tips to help you stand out as an expert online.
+In this episode of The Course Creators Podcast, I am going to take you through 12 tips to help you stand out as an expert online.

 Subscribe To My Podcast